aksommerville/egg2/README.md

 - Custom build tool, similar to berry.
 Arbitrary targets selected at eggdev's build time, and web is not special.
 - Direct access to data conversion a la carte via eggdev.
 - Synth: Post pipes, LFOs, and stereo output.
+- Synth: Single implementation for both native and web.
+Web runs Wasm in an AudioWorkletNode.
 - ~More input options: Keyboard, mouse, touch.
 Maybe accelerometer?~ Decided against this, after getting partway in.
 - Single render call taking a struct of uniforms and a GPU-ready vertex buffer.
 - No image decoder at runtime (egg 1 used to do this; it's actually been removed already).
 - Rich built-in menu.
 Quit, input config, toggle music, toggle sound, language.
 - Web apps pack to a Zip file with boilerplate HTML and the binary ROM.
 Same as berry.
-Also continue to allow standalone HTML as an option.
+- Standalone HTML is no longer an option, due to synth.
 - eggdev --help reads from etc/doc/eggdev-cli.md directly.
 - Default instruments live somewhere in the SDK.